 Our Trips and Events

 CPA volunteers organize a number of trips, classes, workshops and other events throughout the year.
 CPA is primarily a sea kayaking club.
 We are not an outfitter and as such we do not sell, rent, or otherwise supply boats or equipment.
 All trips and events are run by volunteers and are free or at cost (for space rental, launch fees, campsites, etc.).
-Our schedule is handled through the CPA MeetUp, and our calendar is visible on our events page.
-You must join CPA MeetUp to view these trips and events on the CPA MeetUp calendar, and some trips and events are only for members of Chesapeake Paddlers Association.
-You can join CPA here.
+Our schedule of events and trips is handled through CPA Meetup, You must join CPA Meetup to view these trips and events on the CPA Meetup Calendar Some trips and events are only for members of Chesapeake Paddlers Association.
+You do not have to be a CPA member to join the CPA Meetup, however, you can join CPA here.

 CPA trips range from simple day trips for beginners through more advanced, higher-rated trips that may involve more hazardous conditions or multi-day kayak touring.
 Trips are rated according to expected conditions.
 Advertised trips that follow all CPA policies, require gear and completion of the Waiver of Liability are covered under the club’s liability insurance.
 If the waiver is modified or sections are crossed out it will be rejected and you will not be allowed to participate in the activity.
 All other trips are considered peer paddles and individuals are paddling under their own recognizance.

 A number of mid-week evening paddling sessions are conducted throughout the Bay region, referred to as “Piracies”.
 These offer a chance to get out on the water and break up the work week, and offer a social opportunity.
 Piracies are organized under the CPA trip policies and a waiver is required.